Polistinae of south-eastern Australia

 Nest architecture

 Polistinae are eusocial wasps.
 There is a usually only one actively reproductive female at any one time, although this varies and some species regularly include multiple such ‘queens’ or ‘gynes’.
 The workers are female and are largely indistinguishable from the gynes.
-Colony members share in nest construction, and in the care and feeding of the young.
+Workers share in nest construction, and in the care and feeding of the young.
+Males are often seen at the nest among the workers, but they rarely contribute to the nesting activities (Kojima 1993).
+They are simply looking to mate.

 The size, shape, and location of the nest varies between species.
 It is particularly helpful for distinguishing between Ropalidia species of temperate Australia.